Data Analytics

 Learning Outcomes

-1. COMMUNICATE Graduates will be able to effectively communicate technical knowledge, including ideas, data analysis, findings, or decision justification in written formats in a manner appropriate to the audience.
+1. COMMUNICATE: Graduates will be able to effectively communicate technical knowledge, including ideas, data analysis, findings, or decision justification in written formats in a manner appropriate to the audience.

-3. KNOW Graduates will demonstrate understanding of machine learning and statistical analysis techniques.
+3. KNOW: Graduates will demonstrate their understanding of technologies used to develop, optimize, and deploy large-scale data analytics techniques.

-4. THINK Graduates will be able to discriminate between descriptive, diagnostic, predictive, and prescriptive analytics and the techniques used in each.
+4. THINK: Graduates will be able to discriminate between descriptive, diagnostic, predictive, and prescriptive analytics and the techniques used in each.

 Contact